 A variation on UPPP called laser-assisted uvulopalatoplasty (LAUP) is being increasingly performed to reduce snoring.
 It removes less tissue at the back of the throat than UPPP and can be done in a doctor's office.
 At this time, however, long-term success rates in the treatment of obstructive sleep apnea with LAUP are very modest, particularly for reducing apneas.
 Some doctors, in fact, are concerned that if LAUP eliminates snoring, they may miss a diagnosis of apnea in patients who have the more serious condition.

 More than half of patients complain of throat dryness after surgery.
 Throat narrowing and scarring have also been reported.
 In a minority of patients, snoring becomes worse afterward.

-According to recent guidelines from the American Academy of Sleep Medicine (AASM), LAUP is not routinely recommended as treatment for obstructive sleep apnea.
+According to guidelines from the American Academy of Sleep Medicine (AASM), LAUP is not routinely recommended as treatment for OSA.
 According to the AASM, this surgery generally does not help improve symptoms and may actually worsen the condition.

 Tracheostomy used to be the only treatment for sleep apnea.
 It is quite straightforward:

 - The surgeon makes an opening through the neck into the windpipe and inserts a tube.

 - It is almost 100% successful, but it requires a quarter-size opening in the throat.
 This produces a number of medical and psychological problems associated with recovery.

 - It completely bypasses the area of the obstruction in the throat.

 Today, this operation is performed rarely, usually only if sleep apnea is life threatening.